Published on Tuesday, July 30, 2019

 The STS and STSC are supervisory certifications focused on employees at all levels of organizations, from the CEO to the front-line supervisor, who may not have safety as a primary duty but who, by possessing the safety baseline knowledge afforded them by obtaining these certifications, are able to ensure safer and healthier work sites.

 And finally, the CIT is designed for safety trainers and instructors.
-A CIT usually holds positions at the manager, director, technician, or supervisory level and design a corporation’s SH&E training.
+A CIT usually holds positions at the manager, director, technician, or supervisory level and designs a corporation’s SH&E training.
 They may also hold other duties outside safety.

 A profound safety culture, one with certified and professional safety leadership, requires competency across the organization and requires leaders to value and model safety at all levels.
 By utilizing the varying focuses of the ensemble of BCSP certifications, an organization ensures their safety culture encompasses all aspects of safety, health, and environment.